tanepiper/obsidian-garden/👩‍🌾 Gardening Tips/🪨 Obsidian/🗂 Obsidian File Struture.md

 ## Using Variables and Templates

-[[📇 Terms/🪨 Obsidian/Obsidian|Obsidian]] allows for rich pages to be created - there are two main ways to do this:
+[[📇 Terms/🪨 Obsidian/🪨 Obsidian|Obsidian]] allows for rich pages to be created - there are two main ways to do this:

 - Using the [[Templater]] library, template tags can be added to files which are executed on creation.
 The plugin can be combined with [[📇 Terms/🪨 Obsidian/Front Matter|frontmatter]] properties and used to generate content on the page such as dates, answers to user prompts and custom functions.